 Managing and growing our business will require significant cash outlays and capital expenditures and commitments.
 We have utilized cash on hand and cash generated from operations, accessed our credit facility and issued debt securities as sources of liquidity.
 For example, during the first and second quarters of Fiscal 2020, our cash generated from operations was negatively impacted due to widespread temporary store closures as a result of the COVID-19 pandemic.
 As of December 31, 2021, our cash and cash equivalents totaled \$1.7 billion.
-However, if in future periods our cash on hand, cash generated from operations and availability under our credit agreement are not sufficient to meet our cash requirements, we will need to seek additional capital, potentially through debt or equity financing, on favorable terms or at all.
+However, if in future periods our cash on hand, cash generated from operations and availability under our credit agreement are not sufficient to meet our cash requirements, we will need to seek additional capital, potentially through debt or equity financing, to fund our operations and future growth, and we may be unable to obtain debt and/or equity financing on favorable terms or at all.
 Our ability to access the credit and capital markets in the future as a source of liquidity, and the borrowing costs associated with such financing, are dependent upon market conditions and our credit rating and outlook.
 Our credit ratings have been downgraded in the past, and we cannot assure that we will be able to maintain our current ratings, which could increase our cost of borrowing in the future.
 In addition, equity financing may be on terms that are dilutive or potentially dilutive to our stockholders, and the prices at which new investors would be willing to purchase our securities may be lower than the current price per share of our common stock.
 The holders of new securities may also have rights, preferences or privileges which are senior to those of existing holders of common stock.
-If new sources of financing are required, but are insufficient or unavailable, we will be required to modify our growth and operating plans.
+If new sources of financing are required, but are insufficient or unavailable, we will be required to modify our growth and operating plans based on available funding, if any, which would harm our ability to grow our business.